camunda/blog.camunda.org/content/post/2019/08/camunda-optimize-26-alpha2-released.md

 Optimize allows you to group process instance count and durations by variables and also includes powerful variable filtering possibilities.
 With this release we improve in both areas.

 ## Group by Variable: Null + Undefined Values
-When you group the process instance count or duration by a specific variable before this release you were only able to see process instances where a value was set.
+When you group the process instance count or duration by a specific variable before this release, you were only able to see process instances where a value was set.
 With this release Optimize will additionally display the count and duration for process instances where no value is set or a variable has been set explicitly to null.

 {{< figure src="group-by-variable.png" alt="Group by Variable with Null Values" >}}